dotnet/iot/samples/led-blink/README.md

-# Blink an LED with .NET Core on a Raspberry Pi
+# Blink an LED with .NET on a Raspberry Pi

 This [sample](Program.cs) demonstrates blinking an LED.
 The sample also demonstrates the most basic usage of the [.NET Core GPIO library](https://www.nuget.org/packages/System.Device.Gpio).
+The [Blink multiple LEDs](../led-blink-multiple/README.md) sample demonstrates how to add more LEDS.

 The following code toggles a GPIO pin on and off, which powers the LED.